 Skip to content

-WyomingLLC logoWyomingLLC
+WyomingLLC

 Wyoming LLC for Forex Prop Firm Traders

-Prop firms like FTMO, MyForexFunds, and The5%ers often prefer to pay funded traders into a US business account.
+Prop firms like FTMO, FundedNext, and The5%ers often prefer to pay funded traders into a US business account.
 It clears faster and lowers their AML burden.
 A Wyoming LLC at $397 gives you that account.
 Formation runs in 24 hours.
 After EIN, you submit a W-8BEN-E to the prop firm and your withholding drops to your treaty rate.
 Mercury or Wise holds the payouts.
 Some funded traders also use the LLC structure to deduct course costs and tools.

 Answer

-Prop firms like FTMO, MyForexFunds, and The5%ers often prefer to pay funded traders into a US business account.
+Prop firms like FTMO, FundedNext, and The5%ers often prefer to pay funded traders into a US business account.
 It clears faster and lowers their AML burden.
 A Wyoming LLC at $397 gives you that account.
 Formation runs in 24 hours.
 After EIN, you submit a W-8BEN-E to the prop firm and your withholding drops to your treaty rate.
 Mercury or Wise holds the payouts.
 Some funded traders also use the LLC structure to deduct course costs and tools.

 By Zawwad, Founder & CEO, WyomingLLC by Topslice LLC.